 Advance care planning in retirement and nursing homes

-SAMS » Ethics » Topics A–Z » Advance Care Planning » ACP in retirement and nursing homes
+SAMS » Ethics » Topics A–Z » Advance care planning » ACP in retirement and nursing homes

 Elderly people often live in a retirement or nursing home when their state of health no longer allows them to remain at home, even with the support of relatives and/or home care services.
 For this group of people, the «Roadmap for the implementation of advance care planning (ACP) in Switzerland» recommends a detailed or disease-specific ACP.